Articles of Incorporation and Rules

 4. The number of persons who abstained and the number of persons whose intention to exercise their voting rights is unclear shall be included in the number of voting rights of the representatives in attendance

-Article 21 The Chairperson shall declare the results of the vote by adding the votes in the written resolution to the votes in the third paragraph of the preceding article.
+Article 21 The chairperson shall declare the voting results, adding the votes for or against, etc., submitted by written ballots to the votes for or against, etc., submitted by paragraph 3 of the preceding article.

 2. In the case of the preceding paragraph, it is sufficient for the chairperson to declare whether the number of votes required to pass the agenda item is met or not, and he/she is not required to declare the number of votes for or against

-Article 22 Members may observe the General Meeting of Representatives with the permission of the Chairperson.
+Article 22 Members may attend the general meeting with the permission of the chairman.

 2. Members attending the general meeting of representatives may, with the permission of the chairperson, speak, provided that their comments do not interfere with the conduct of the meeting